richardskumat/ansible-role-steam/readme.md

 Installs steam on Debian.

-Currently only works on Debian 9, however it shouldn't be hard to Ubuntu 16.04 or 18.04 as they have similar package names.
+Currently only works on Debian, however it shouldn't be hard to Ubuntu 16.04 or 18.04 as they have similar package names.

 I believe Ubuntu's steam package has no prompt to accept steam's licensing, they've automated